 In the same way it can boost your spag bol, a spoonful of instant coffee will take the unctuous meaty mix that is a good pot of chilli to the next level.
 It works beautifully with the winning combo of spices, beef and beans, helping to tenderise the meat and add a delicious deep, roasted flavour.
 Use a finely ground instant powder and add sugar and salt to balance it out (don't go too heavy on the coffee as it could create too much bitterness).
-Find out which instant coffee CHOICE says tastes the best.

 3. Next-level cookie batter

 Get your morning caffeine hit in cookie form, by adding a dash of instant coffee to a batch of plain batter (you can't use espresso here as it would be too much liquid).
 Get baking and enjoy the comforting aroma of roasted coffee wafting through your kitchen.

 4. Coffee cakes, buttercream and icing

 Using instant coffee to flavour your cakes means you don't need to add extra liquid to your ingredients, and it gives a more intense result.
 As you're using a powder/granules and not liquid is easier to add more if you'd like to up the coffee taste even further.
 You can also use it to make coffee buttercream and icings.

 5. Savoury rubs for steaks